-^{} Note - students enrolled in the Kingston Chinese Programme have 5 periods of Language learning a week.
-This is achieved by dropping one period of Free Learning in each of Years 7 to 9, as well as the use of Wednesday morning's Curriculum X period.
+- We run a two week timetable cycling, and so the 1⁄2 periods per week for some subjects become whole numbers over two weeks. - Students enrolled in the Kingston Chinese Programme have 5 periods of Language learning a week.
+This is achieved by dropping one period from another subject in each of Years 7 to 9, as well as the use of the Wednesday Curriculum X period.